David Scheffer: Education and career

 In December 2011, Scheffer published a memoir and history, All the Missing Souls: A Personal History of the War Crimes Tribunals about the rise of international tribunals in the 1990s.
 On January 18, 2012, Scheffer was appointed by Secretary General Ban Ki-moon as the U.N.
 Special Expert to advise on the United Nations Assistance to the Khmer Rouge Trials.

 He was awarded a 2013 Berlin Prize Fellowship at the American Academy in Berlin.

-In 2024 Scheffer criticized South Africa's genocide case against Israel, arguing that any Palestinian civilian deaths are the result of a military action against an enemy which Israel has "a justifiable right to attack in self-defense," rather than genocidal intent.